Rick Pitino attends Kentucky's Big Blue Madness: 'I want to come back to Camelot one more time' | Zagsblog

 Rick Pitino returned to Camelot one more time.

-The St. John’s coach and Naismith Hall of Famer attended Kentucky’s “Big Blue Madness” Friday night along with his 1996 championship team, which featured current Wildcats coach Mark Pope.
+The St. John’s coach and Naismith Hall of Famer attended Kentucky’s “Big Blue Madness” Friday night along with the living members of Kentucky’s eight national championship teams.
+The 1996 team, coached by Pitino, featured current Wildcats coach Mark Pope.

 “Before I pack it in, in coaching, I want to come back to Camelot one more time,” he told the crowd.